 - Determine the advance tax installments: The advance tax payments are generally made in four installments.
 Calculate the due amount for each installment by dividing the total estimated tax liability for the financial year by four.

-- Pay the advance tax installments: Pay the calculated advance tax amount for each installment on the specified due dates.
+- Pay the advance tax installments: Pay each installment’s calculated advance tax amount on the specified due dates.
 The due dates can be obtained from the Income Tax Department’s official website or through tax-related resources.

 - Adjustments and final settlement: If there are any changes in your estimated income or tax liability during the financial year, you can make adjustments in subsequent advance tax installments.
 Ensure that the final tax liability is paid and any excess payment is claimed as a refund at the time of filing your income tax return.